srajma/drafts/Articles/features/hinduism/philosophy.md

 - Jain texts describes the philosophy of Ajita Keśakambali as the the _-vāda_ (doctrine) of _Uccheda_ (”annihilation” of soul), _Tam-jīvam-tam-śarīram_ (”identity of soul and body”), _Dēhātma_ (”the body is the soul”)
 - _Lokāyata_ and _Ānvīkṣikī_ mean “knowledge of the physical world” and “scientific inquiry” respectively; Cārvāka is called by these names because it holds these to be the only valid sciences.
-- _Bārhaspatya_: besides Cārvāka, there is also a school of Arthaśāstra (economics) and a school of Dharmaśāstra attributed to Bṛhaspati.
-In fact, Bṛhaspati is said to be the earliest of economic theorists.
+- _Bārhaspatya_: besides Cārvāka, there is also a school of Arthaśāstra (economics) and a school of Dharmaśāstra attributed to Br̥haspati.
+In fact, Br̥haspati is said to be the earliest of economic theorists.
 While the description of the economic school by Kautilya does bear a resemblance to Cārvāka (in denying that the Vedas are a valid domain of knowledge, or that Dharma is a valid Puruṣārtha), the Dharmaśāstra school actually appears to be quite orthodox.
 It is possible that Bārhaspatya was simply the gotra of several prominent early theorists.
-It is worth noting that Bṛhaspati and Śukra are said to be the preceptors of the gods and of the demons respectively, and are also regarded as the expounders of the earliest economic schools.
+It is worth noting that Br̥haspati and Śukra are said to be the preceptors of the gods and of the demons respectively, and are also regarded as the expounders of the earliest economic schools.
 Kautilya often criticizes the latter, along with Kaṇiṅka Bhāradvāja, for being too amoral in their ways.
-It is possible that Bṛhaspati and Śukra represented two different strains of Cārvāka, with the former still aligned with the orthodoxy on matters of morals although for rational rather than metaphysical reasons and the latter more given to amoralism like the Śāśvatas.
+It is possible that Br̥haspati and Śukra represented two different strains of Cārvāka, with the former still aligned with the orthodoxy on matters of morals although for rational rather than metaphysical reasons and the latter more given to amoralism like the Śāśvatas.

 These names are identified with each other in several places in the available literature.
 Unlike the NS schools, Cārvāka is well-attested in both AB and AS literature, and remained prominent well into medieval times, as attested by the many rebuttals against it by the scholars of other schools.
 Some references to read more about this: